Most people use their computers day in and day out, and chances are you do as well.

-Unfortunately, most people use their computers day in and day out without giving a second thought to what would happen in the event of a hard drive crash or other disaster that wiped away all of their precious files.
+Do you ever think about what would happen if a hard drive crash or other disaster wiped away all of their precious files?

-If your hard drive crashed or a virus left your computer unable to start up would you lose all of your photos, music, videos, emails and other irreplaceable files?
+If your hard drive were to ever go belly-up or a virus leaves your computer unable to start up would you lose all of your photos, music, videos, emails and other irreplaceable files?

 The fact is disasters such as this aren’t just something that could happen in the future.
-Truth be told, almost every long-time computer user will experience a hard drive crash or other file-destroying calamity at one time or another.
+Truth be told, almost every long-time computer user will experience a crashed hard drive or some other file-destroying calamity at one time or another.

 It’s a virtual certainty that sooner or later you’ll find yourself in a situation where all of your files are gone, never to be recovered if you haven’t taken the time to prepare by creating frequent backups.